TSOR666/OT-diffusion-toolkit/SBDS/README.md

 ## What It Is

-- Category: full-stack DIFFUSION RESEARCH TOOLKIT — ships solver, schedules, transport tiers, and diagnostics suitable for standalone experimentation.
+- Category: Schrödinger bridge solver (requires a pretrained score network) — ships solver, schedules, transport tiers, and diagnostics tailored for research experimentation.
 - Focus: Schrödinger bridges and kernel approximations (RFF, Nystrom, FFT).

 ## Training and Preparation